tendermint/tendermint/spec/p2p/v0.34/switch.md

 The return value (a boolean) of these calls are redirected to a channel that is returned by the method.

-> TODO: does anyone use this method?
-Check.
+> TODO: detail where this method is invocked:
+> - By the consensus protocol, in `broadcastNewRoundStepMessage`,
+>   `broadcastNewValidBlockMessage`, and `broadcastHasVoteMessage`
+> - By the state sync protocol